 Is Your Asthma Controlled?
 Or Not Controlled?

 The goal of any asthma treatment regimen is the same: to help you obtain and maintain good asthma control.
 So, what is good asthma control?
-And, is your asthma controlled?
+And is your asthma well-controlled?
 Let’s have that discussion.

-According to the GINA guidelines, your asthma is controlled if:1
+According to the GINA guidelines, your asthma is considered controlled if you experience:1

-- Normal lung function – Determined by a test called a pulmonary function test (PFT), your PFT results should be normal or close to normal between asthma attacks.
+• Normal lung function: Determined by a pulmonary function test (PFT), your PFT results should be normal or close to normal between asthma attacks.

-- Rare use of rescue medicine – You should only use them occasionally to treat asthma symptoms.
+• Rare use of rescue medicine: You should only use your rescue inhaler occasionally to treat asthma symptoms.

-- Ability to perform normal daily activities – You are able to sleep without waking up due to asthma symptoms.
-You can work and enjoy life by doing most of the things you enjoy doing, and you are able to exercise (even if it is a simple walk in the woods) without experiencing symptoms.
+• Ability to perform normal daily activities: You are able to sleep without waking up due to asthma symptoms.
+You can work and enjoy life by doing most of the things you enjoy, and you can exercise (even a simple walk in the woods) without experiencing symptoms.

-- Rare asthma attacks – Asthma symptoms (attacks) only occur sometimes, and they are generally easily reversed with time or treatment when they do occur.
+• Rare asthma attacks: Asthma symptoms (attacks) only occur occasionally, and they are generally easily reversed with time or treatment when they do occur.

-According to the GINA guidelines, your asthma is not controlled if:1
+According to the GINA guidelines, your asthma is not adequately controlled if you experience:1

-- Frequent reliance on rescue inhaler – You use your rescue medicine daily to relieve symptoms.
+• Frequent reliance on a rescue inhaler: You use your rescue medicine daily to relieve symptoms.

-- Increased reliance on oral steroids – You frequently need to be on steroids to gain control of your asthma.
-Or, you require prolonged courses of steroids to maintain any semblance of good asthma control.
+• Increased reliance on oral steroids: You frequently need to take oral steroids to gain asthma control, or you require prolonged courses of steroids to maintain any semblance of controlled asthma.

 This or That